Indian Prime Minister posts video of morning fitness routine

 But many others have responded positively to Modi's video, calling him a rockstar.

-The popularity of the video has seen it quickly transformed into a meme, with people people inserting images of Modi exercising into famous photo ops and scenes from history.
+The popularity of the video has seen it quickly transformed into a meme, with people inserting images of Modi exercising into famous photo ops and scenes from history.